Quick Answer: What Is Location-Based Lead Generation?

 How do I find leads by location?

-Can I build lead lists by ZIP code?
+Can I build lead lists by location?

 Is ZIP code targeting better than city targeting?